 What’s the festival all about?

 The festival historically marks and celebrates the end of the autumn period of harvesting crops.
-During this thanksgiving celebration, families would traditionally gather to eat mooncakes and admire the full moon.
+During this thanksgiving celebration, families would traditionally gather to eat mooncakes in Hong Kong and admire the full moon.
 Moon worship also played a part; food was offered to the moon, and lanterns were carried to symbolise its light.

 There are lots of legends surrounding this cultural festival, including the tale of famous archer Hou Yi and his beautiful wife Chang’E. In ancient times, 10 suns are said to have existed, making the heat unbearable.
 Hou Yi became a hero after shooting down nine of the ten suns.
 He was given a magical elixir of immortality for his bravery by a goddess.
 In order to protect the elixir from being stolen, Chang’E swallowed it, causing her to fly to the moon, where she has remained forever.
 In her honour, people eat mooncakes and look at the moon in hopes of seeing her.